Bron Breakker

-Bronson Rechsteiner (born October 24, 1997) is an American professional wrestler and former American football player.
-He is currently signed to WWE, where he performs on the NXT brand under the ring name Bron Breakker and is the current NXT Champion in his second reign.
+Bronson Rechsteiner (born October 24, 1997) is an American professional wrestler and former football player.
+He is signed to WWE, where he performs on the Raw brand under the ring name Bron Breakker and is a member of The Vision stable.

+Born in Woodstock, Georgia, Rechsteiner played high school football and briefly joined the Baltimore Ravens as an undrafted free agent fullback.
+He made his professional wrestling debut in 2020 and signed with WWE in 2021, where he spent three years in the NXT developmental brand before joining the main roster in 2024.

 A second-generation professional wrestler, Rechsteiner is the son of Rick Steiner and the nephew of Scott Steiner (who performed together as the Steiner Brothers).
+He is a former two-time WWE Intercontinental Champion, two-time NXT Champion, and a one-time NXT Tag Team Champion.
 He was voted "Rookie of the Year" for 2022 by readers of the Wrestling Observer Newsletter.

-Early life; football career
+Early life and football career

 Rechsteiner was born in Woodstock, Georgia.
-He attended Etowah High School in Woodstock, where he played football, winning letters in three years.
+He attended Etowah High School in Woodstock, where he played football, winning varsity letters in three years.
 He also participated in wrestling, winning the Georgia Class AAAAAA state championship (220 lb weight class) in 2016.
 After graduating from high school, Rechsteiner went on to study at Georgia's Kennesaw State University, majoring in criminal justice.
 While attending Kennesaw, Rechsteiner played football for the Kennesaw State Owls.
-As a freshman in 2016 he played special teams and defense.
-In 2017, he moved to offense as a running back.
-In February 2020, Rechsteiner entered the NFL Scouting Combine but was not drafted.
+As a freshman in 2016 he played special teams and defense; in 2017, he moved to offense as a running back.
+In February 2020, Rechsteiner entered the National Football League Draft but was not drafted.
 In April 2020, he was signed by the Baltimore Ravens as an undrafted free agent fullback.
 He was released in August 2020.

 Professional wrestling career

+Early career (2020)

-Rechsteiner debuted in professional wrestling on October 8, 2020 in Ringgold, Georgia at the "WrestleJam 8" event promoted by AWF/WOW, defeating Jamie Hall.
+Wrestling under his real name, Rechsteiner debuted in professional wrestling on October 8, 2020, at the "WrestleJam 8" event promoted by AWF/WOW in Ringgold, Georgia.
+He defeated Jamie Hall.